SebaSeba/SebaSeba/README.md

 # About me

+I am software professional who enjoys developing great products.
+My background is in software engineering and solution architecting.
+Lately I've been expanding my horizons in the field of software engineering.
+In addition to traditional software development and AI engineering, I’ve for example set up state-of-the-art 3d camera hardware configurations, fixed and compiled C++ projects and setup and compiled projects with Unreal for Meta Quest 3 VR glasses.

+AI has been the main area of interest for the last couple of years.
+I have for example trained a deepfake AI model and studied machine learning and neural networks (as well as the recent GenAI technologies).
+I keep on experimenting with AI models and related technologies.

+See my [personal blog](https://www.sebastianhemmila.com/) and [Linkedin](https://www.linkedin.com/in/sebastianhemmila/) to learn more about what I've done.
 <!--
 **SebaSeba/SebaSeba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.